Royal Sydney Yacht Squadron

-The Royal Sydney Yacht Squadron is a yacht club located in North Sydney, Australia in the suburb of Kirribilli.
+The Royal Sydney Yacht Squadron (RSYS) is a yacht club located in North Sydney, Australia in the suburb of Kirribilli.
 The squadron was founded in 1862.
 It has occupied its grounds in East Kirribilli, near Kirribilli House, since 1902.

 History

 The Royal Sydney Yacht Squadron was founded when nineteen yachtsmen met in the office of William Walker MLC on 8 July 1862, to found a yacht club to be designated 'the Australian Yacht Club'.
-An application was made for a Royal Warrant and the Patronage of the Prince of Wales.
-On 27 June 1863 the Commodore, the William Walker MLC, received a letter from the Colonial Secretary's Office notifying him of the Prince of Wales' willingness to become Patron of the 'Royal Sydney Yacht Squadron'.
+An application was made for a Royal charter and the patronage of the Prince of Wales.
+On 27 June 1863 Walker, as commodore, received a letter from the Colonial Secretary's Office notifying him of the Prince of Wales' willingness to become Patron of the 'Royal Sydney Yacht Squadron'.
 This letter also issued an Admiralty Warrant authorising the use of the Blue Ensign of Her Majesty's Fleet.
-The present patron is Prince Philip, Duke of Edinburgh.
+A later patron was Prince Philip, Duke of Edinburgh.

 It was not until 1902 that the squadron was able to lease a property at Wudyong Point on the eastern side of Kirribilli, with a stone cottage, a landing stage and a slipway.
 The site was occupied on 24 January 1903.
-The whale's jawbones, forming an archway over the pathway, had come from a whaling station at Twofold Bay.
-The flagstaff was salvaged from the collier Bellambi and presented by F.G.W.
-Waley Esq.
+The whale's jawbones, forming an archway over the pathway, came from a whaling station at Twofold Bay.
+The flagstaff was salvaged from the collier Bellambi and presented by Sir Frederick Waley, a member.

 The Royal Sydney Yacht Squadron is one of the main members of the International Council of Yacht Clubs.

-The squadron was patronaged by Prince Philip.

 International Americas Cup Challenges

 1962 RSYS Challenged the New York Yacht Club for the Americas Cup.
-The Gretel lost 4-1.
+The Gretel lost 4–1.
 1970 RSYS again raced in Newport Rhode Island.
-The Gretel II lost 4-1.
+The Gretel II lost 4–1.